 Helen graduated with distinction from Bristol University in 2015 and then went to South East Asia to work with several animal charities.
 She returned to the UK to work in mixed practice in Yorkshire where she discovered her main interest was in small animal work.
-She's now excited to join the team at Blue House Vets and explore a wide range of interests, particularly soft tissue surgery.
+She joined the team at Blue House in 2017 and has a wide range of interests, particularly soft tissue surgery.

-When not working Helen can be found dancing modern jive, at the gym, or relaxing at home with her adorable rescue cat Gabby.
+When not working Helen can be found dancing modern jive or at the gym.

 3 words to describe Helen: Friendly, caring, committed